-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

 What is React?

 React is a JavaScript library for building UI components.
-Unlike more complete frameworks such as Angular or Vue, React deals only with the view layer.
-Hence, you’ll need additional libraries to handle things such as data flow, routing, authentication etc. In this guide, we’ll focus on what React can do.
+Unlike more complete frameworks such as Angular or Vue, React deals only with the view layer, so you’ll need additional libraries to handle things such as routing, state management, and so on.
+In this guide, we’ll focus on what React can do out of the box.

-Building a React project involves creating one or more React components that can interact with each other.
-A React component is simply a JavaScript class that requires the
+React applications are built using reusable UI components that can interact with each other.
+A React component can be class-based component or a so-called function component.
+Class-based components are defined using ES6 classes, whereas function components are basic JavaScript functions.
+These tend to be defined using an arrow function, but they can also use the

-render function simply outputs HTML code, which is implemented using either JSX or JavaScript code.
-A React component may also require additional functions for handling data, actions and lifecyle events.
+render function, which returns some JSX (React’s extension of Regular JavaScript, used to create React elements), whereas function components will return JSX directly.
+Don’t worry if you’ve never heard of JSX, as we’ll take a closer look at this later on.

-React components can further be categorized into containers/stateful components and stateless components.
+React components can further be categorized into stateful and stateless components.
 A stateless component’s work is simply to display data that it receives from its parent React component.
-It can also receive events and inputs, which it passes up to its parent to handle.
-A React container or stateful component does the work of rendering one or more child components.
-It fetches data from external sources and feeds it to its child components.
-It also receives inputs and events from them in order to initiate actions.
+If it receives any events or inputs, it can simply pass these up to its parent to handle.

+A stateful component, on the other hand, is responsible for maintaining some kind of application state.
+This might involve data being fetched from an external source, or keeping track of whether a user is logged in or not.
+A stateful component can respond to events and inputs to update its state.

+As a rule of thumb, you should aim to write stateless components where possible.
+These are easier to reuse, both across your application and in other projects.

-Understanding the React DOM
+Understanding the Virtual DOM

-Before we get to coding, you need to be aware that React uses a Virtual DOM to handle page rendering.
+Before we get to coding, you need to be aware that React uses a virtual DOM to handle page rendering.
 If you’re familiar with jQuery, you know that it can directly manipulate a web page via the HTML DOM.
-In a lot of use cases, this direct interaction poses little to no problems.
-However, for certain cases, such as the running of a highly interactive, real-time web application, performance often takes a huge hit.
+In a lot of cases, this direct interaction poses few if any problems.
+However, for certain cases, such as the running of a highly interactive, real-time web application, performance can take quite a hit.

-To counter this, the concept of the Virtual DOM was invented, and is currently being applied by many modern UI frameworks including React.
-Unlike the HTML DOM, the Virtual DOM is much easier to manipulate, and is capable of handling numerous operations in milliseconds without affecting page performance.
-React periodically compares the Virtual DOM and the HTML DOM.
-It then computes a diff, which it applies to the HTML DOM to make it match the Virtual DOM.
-This way, React does its best to ensure your application is rendered at a consistent 60 frames per second, meaning that users experience little or no lag.
+To counter this, the concept of the Virtual DOM (an in-memory representation of the real DOM) was invented, and is currently being applied by many modern UI frameworks including React.
+Unlike the HTML DOM, the virtual DOM is much easier to manipulate, and is capable of handling numerous operations in milliseconds without affecting page performance.
+React periodically compares the virtual DOM and the HTML DOM.
+It then computes a diff, which it applies to the HTML DOM to make it match the virtual DOM.
+This way, React ensures that your application is rendered at a consistent 60 frames per second, meaning that users experience little or no lag.

 Start a Blank React Project